mathesar-foundation/mathesar-wiki/engineering/code-review.md

 - Do not resolve comments, let the reviewer do this.

 ## Reviewers
+Anyone is welcome to review pull requests!

 - Request changes if you want another look at the PR before it is merged.
 - Resolve your own comments, do not resolve anyone else's.
-- If the branch needs to be updated before merging (because it's out-of-date with the `master` branch), do so, as long as the action can be performed automatically.
+- If the branch needs to be updated before merging (because it's out-of-date with the `master` branch), do so, as long as the merge can be performed automatically.
 Otherwise, ask the Author to handle it.
 - See [Backend Code Review](/engineering/code-review/backend) for guidelines specific to backend code.

 ### Maintainers